aws-samples/aws-big-data-blog/aws-blog-event-driven-batch-analytics/README.md

 This repository contains the code that supports the [AWS Big Data Blog Post](https://blogs.aws.amazon.com/bigdata/)

 ### Usecase Description
-Yummy Foods, a hypothetical entity, has franchise stores all over the country.
-These franchise stores run on heterogeneous platforms and they submit cumulative transaction files to Yummy Foods corporate at various cadence levels through out the day in tab delimited .tdf format.
+Yummy Foods, a hypothetical customer, has franchise stores all over the country.
+These franchise stores run on heterogeneous platforms and they submit cumulative transaction files to Yummy Foods corporate at various cadence levels throughout the day in tab delimited .tdf format.
 Due to a limitation in some of their systems, some franchise stores occasionally send additional data starting with characters such as “----“.

 Yummy Foods needs to be able to update internal users on sales made by each franchise for a given item throughout the day, and as soon as the complete list of franchise files from a given province are available.
 The number of franchises per province is fixed and seldom changes.